symfony/symfony-docs/security.rst

              */
             public function logout(): void
             {
-                // controller can be blank: it will never be executed! throw new \Exception('Don\'t forget to activate logout in security.yaml');
+                // method can be blank: it will never be executed! throw new \Exception('Don\'t forget to activate logout in security.yaml');
             }
         }